anastuart/thesis/source/09_introduction.md

-Non-restorative sleep (NRS) is a condition characterised by unrefreshing sleep upon awakening despite normal sleep duration and architecture as measured by polysomnography (PSG), leading to excessive daytime fatigue and significant daytime functional impairment [@roth2010].
+Non-restorative sleep (NRS) is a condition characterised by unrefreshing sleep upon awakening despite normal sleep duration and architecture as measured by polysomnography (PSG), leading to excessive daytime fatigue and significant daytime functional impairment `clarify` [@roth2010].
-Despite the significant impact of this condition, it is poorly diagnosed and not included in the Diagnostic and Statistical Manual-5-TR [@americanpsychiatricassociation2022], with no established guidelines for clinical management.
+Despite the impact of this condition, it is poorly diagnosed and not included in the Diagnostic and Statistical Manual-5-TR [@americanpsychiatricassociation2022], with no established guidelines for clinical management.